 As a woman came to the well to draw water, Jesus intentionally drew her into a conversation with Him by asking her for a drink.
-He was well aware of the fact that Jews did not associate with Samaritans yet alone a woman.
+He was well aware that Jews did not associate with Samaritans, yet, alone a woman.
 This is where Jesus first got my attention.
 He set aside social norms to reach out to her and those living in Samaria.
-For the custom was that a Jew was considered unclean if he used a drinking vessel handled by a Samaritan.
-Still Jesus asked her for a drink.
+The custom was that a Jew was considered unclean if he used a drinking vessel handled by a Samaritan.
+Still, Jesus asked her for a drink.

-In addition, Jesus continues His conversation with her in spite of all the social customs.
-He tells her of living water yet one can tell that she is focused on the physical whereas Jesus is speaking spiritually.
+Also, Jesus continues His conversation with her despite all the social customs.
+He tells her of living water, yet one can tell that she is focused on the physical whereas Jesus is speaking spiritually.
 She questions his ability to draw water and if He is greater than Jacob.
 The woman is obviously without a clue as to whom she is conversing with.

 Therefore, Jesus takes it one step further by revealing to her sin.
 He does not do it blatantly.
-He asks her to call her husband and thus she points it out that she does not have a husband.
+He asks her to call her husband, and thus she points out that she does not have a husband.
 Then Jesus gently makes her see that He knows everything about her.
-This is what broke through to her heart.
-It was being known by Him.
+This is what broke through to her heart, being known by Him.
 Therefore, she went to draw others to Him.

 What I Have Learned from this Conversation